sizovs/sizovs.github.io/_posts/2019-03-21-the-best-developer-conferences.md

 [![Conference](/images/are_you_in.png)](https://devternity.com)

 DevTernity is the top 3 developer conference in Europe.
-Located in the heart of Europe, in beautiful Riga, this full-stack conference focuses on the core skills paramount to your success – coding, architecture and leadership.
+Located in the heart of Europe, in beautiful Riga, this conference focuses on the core skills paramount to your success – coding, architecture and leadership.
 The first day is packed with high-quality talks.
 The second conference day is devoted to full-day power workshops. **Perhaps the best choice you can make.**

 <br>
 [Register](https://devternity.com){: .button }